hotdang-ca/prairie_devcon/README.md

 A new Flutter project.

-Created from scratch LIVE at Prairie DevCon as part of the "Flutter & You" talk by James Perih <james@fourandahalfgiraffes.ca>
+Created from scratch LIVE at Prairie DevCon Regina 2022 as part of the "Is it Finally Time To Think About Flutter" talk by James Perih <james@fourandahalfgiraffes.ca>

 ## Getting Started